jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

   - $d$ is a load.

-  - $\mathcal{N}$ is normal distribution with mean zero and standard deviation propotional to the load.
+  - $\mathcal{N}$ is normal distribution with mean zero and standard deviation proportional to the load.

 <span style="color:green"> Q. WHICH FEATURES (e.g. $P_d, Q_d, P_g, Q_g$ or outage event time $t_{event}$) SHOULD BE GIVEN RANDOMNESS? </span>